Which of the following best describes the format of a single-step... | Study Prep in Pearson+

 1

-Understand the concept of a single-step income statement: A single-step income statement is a simplified format where all revenues are grouped together, all expenses are grouped together, and net income is calculated as the difference between total revenues and total expenses.
+Step 1: Understand the concept of a single-step income statement.
+A single-step income statement is a simplified format where all revenues are grouped together, all expenses are grouped together, and net income is calculated as total revenues minus total expenses.

-Identify the key components of the single-step income statement: Revenues include operating and non-operating revenues, while expenses include operating and non-operating expenses.
-There is no separation of operating and non-operating items.
+Step 2: Compare the single-step income statement format with other formats.
+Unlike a multi-step income statement, a single-step format does not separate operating revenues and expenses from non-operating items, nor does it show gross profit or income from operations.

-Note that gross profit is not shown in a single-step income statement.
-Unlike a multi-step income statement, which separates gross profit and operating income, the single-step format does not provide these subtotals.
+Step 3: Analyze the options provided in the problem.
+Identify which description matches the single-step income statement format.
+Look for the option that emphasizes grouping all revenues together, all expenses together, and calculating net income as the difference.

-Recognize that income tax expense is included in the total expenses section.
-It is not presented separately before operating income, as operating income is not calculated in this format.
+Step 4: Eliminate incorrect options.
+For example, the option describing cash receipts and payments refers to a cash flow statement, not an income statement.
+Similarly, grouping revenues and expenses by function or showing gross profit are characteristics of a multi-step income statement.

-Conclude that the correct description of a single-step income statement is: 'All revenues are listed together, all expenses are listed together, and net income is calculated as total revenues minus total expenses.'
-This format emphasizes simplicity and ease of understanding.
+Step 5: Select the correct answer based on the analysis.
+The correct description of a single-step income statement is: 'All revenues are listed together, all expenses are listed together, and net income is calculated as total revenues minus total expenses.'

 Watch next